SouraTR/emapper2gbk/README.rst

     region_1	RefSeq	gene	1	2445	.	-	.
 ID=gene_1
     region_1	RefSeq	CDS	1	2445	.	-	0	ID=cds_1;Parent=gene_1

-But some GFF files can be formatted differently, so by using the argument ``-gt cds_only``, it is possible to use GFF fiel with only CDS, like:
+But some GFF files can be formatted differently, so by using the argument ``-gt cds_only``, it is possible to use GFF file with only CDS, like:

 .. code-block:: text